Skip to content

 How do I prepare for breast augmentation mastopexy surgery?

-Prior to any procedure, it is necessary to review medications you are taking that may affect your surgery.
+Prior to any procedure, it is necessary to review the medications you are taking that may affect your surgery.
 You may be asked to stop or adjust some medications you are on.
 As always, it is important to include supplements on your list of medications.
 Aspirin and aspirin products (Alka-Seltzer®, Carisoprodol, Excedrin®, Goody’s®, Midol®), anti-inflammatory medications (except acetaminophen, or Tylenol®), and herbal supplements must be avoided for 10 days prior to your surgery.
 For more details about which medications and supplements to avoid, click here.
 Dr. Kirby will discuss your medications with you.

-Depending on your medical condition, you may be asked to get lab testing or a medical checkup prior to your surgery.
-You may also be asked to have an updated mammogram prior to your surgery if you have not had one recently.
+Depending on your medical condition, you may be asked to get lab testing or a medical checkup before your surgery.
+You may also be asked to have an updated mammogram before your surgery if you have not had one recently.
 Tobacco products impair your body’s ability to heal.
 You will be asked to stop smoking for 6 weeks prior to any surgery.
 Tobacco step-down products such as chewing gum and Nicoderm® continue to provide your body with tobacco and must be stopped as well.
 Please ask Dr. Kirby if you will need assistance with quitting.
 Be sure to arrange for a responsible adult to drive you to and from your surgery.
 You will need someone to stay with you the night following your surgery as well.
 You will receive specific instructions for your surgery day from Dr. Kirby’s office.

 Before & After Gallery